heristop/symfony-nuxt-websocket-demo/packages/front/README.md

-# Nuxt 3 Toastification WebSocket Demo: A Proof of Concept
+# Nuxt 3 Toastification WebSocket Demo

 This is a Proof of Concept (POC) demo that illustrates how to integrate real-time notifications in a Nuxt.js application using Vue Toastification.